t413/SinglePaged/_posts/2018-02-01-background.md

 ### We assumed:
 - Algorithm use in government is inevitable.
+- Data collection is typically a separate effort with different intentions from the analysis and use of it.
 - All data has bias.
 - All algorithms have bias.
-- The collection of data is a separate effort from the analysis and appropriate use of it.
+- All people have bias.
+(Thanks #D4GX!)